-Allow borrowers to take advantage of falling rates without refinancing.
-Instead of having to pay a whole new set of closing costs and fees, ARM borrowers just sit back and watch the rates -- and their monthly payments -- fall.
+ARMs allow borrowers to take advantage of falling rates without refinancing.
+Instead of having to pay a whole new set of closing costs and fees in a time of low rates, ARM borrowers just sit back and watch the rates (and their payment) fall.

-Help borrowers save and invest more money.
-Someone who has a payment that's $100 less with an ARM can save that money and earn more off it in a higher-yielding investment.
+ARMs can help borrowers save on their mortgage in order to invest more elsewhere.
+Someone who has a payment that's $200 less with an ARM can invest that money into a higher-yield investment, like a retirement account.

 Rates and payments can rise significantly over the life of the loan.
-A 6 percent ARM can end up at 11 percent in just three years if rates rise sharply.
+A 6% ARM can end up at 11% in just three years if rates rise sharply.

 The first adjustment can be a doozy because some annual caps don't apply to the initial change.
-Someone with an annual cap of 2 percent and a lifetime cap of 6 percent could theoretically see the rate shoot from 6 percent to 12 percent 12 months after closing if rates in the overall economy skyrocket.
+Someone with an annual cap of 2% and a lifetime cap of 6% could theoretically see the rate shoot from 6% to 12% 12 months after closing if rates in the overall economy skyrocket.

-On certain ARMs, called negative amortization loans, borrowers can end up owing more money than they did at closing.
-That's because the payments on these loans are set so low (to make the loans even more affordable) they only cover part of the interest due.
+On certain ARMs, called negative amortization loans, borrowers can end up owing more money than they did at the start!
+That's because the payments on these loans are set so low (to make the loans even more affordable) that they only cover part of the interest due.
 Any additional amount due gets rolled into the principal balance.

 Rates and payments remain constant.
-There won't be any surprises even if inflation surges out of control and mortgage rates head to 20 percent.
+There won't be any surprises even if inflation surges out of control and mortgage rates head to 10%.